josue22almo/airlingScheduling-MaxFlow/README.md

 * **AirShe.pdf:** project statement
 * **airSche-docu.pdf:** our own documentation about the project.
 * **Makefile:** a Makefile to compile the project and run some test.
-* **generate_results.sh:** a file that runs airShe solver using all the files in the Benchmark folde.
+* **generate_results.sh:** a script that runs airShe solver using all the files in the Benchmark folde.
 To run the script you migth a number [1 or 2] depending on the recheable version you want.
 It saves the results in the result folder.
+* **generate_time_table.sh:** a sccript that computes mean execution time for each instances type.
+The results are saved into results/times\_table1.txt and results/times\_table2.txt

 ## Getting Started